 If anything is certain on the investment markets, that is meeting the whole spectrum one’s own feelings whether they have been experienced earlier or not.
 If we don’t learn to confront our feelings in our own life they will escalate elsewhere.
 Someone may attribute a failure on the investment markets to bad luck, but often it is more about escalating feelings.

 In our example bad luck is built specifically by different unprocessed feelings escalating.
 Confronting feelings of course takes time too.
 If we don’t have time to deal with feelings things tend to escalate.
 Feelings don’t need to be fully understood, but rather given space to be confronted and processed.
 This is not easy, but it’s worth remembering your feelings will escalate on the investment markets.
 Therefore your success on the markets often reflects your own life: Is your emotional life in balance?

 This is how you better handle everyday life:

 - Organize time to succeed on the investment markets

 - Do your work well so you can invest in the first place

 - Learn to confront your emotions to better understand yourself and the markets

 So the next time you sit on your sofa, make sure to clean your home so you can think clearly.
 Then take a calendar and organize your daily schedule so you have room left for studying investments and possibly profiting.
 And remember to keep your earning logic in order, since your plans can not succeed without sufficient resources.

-Also learn to know yourself and bravely confront the fears and feelings preventing you from achieving your dreams.
+Also get to know yourself and bravely confront the fears and feelings preventing you from achieving your dreams.
 This way you are already a step or two closer to your goal.